daisybio/ASimulatoR/README.md

   - `save_exon_superset` : Should the exon supersets be saved to .rda file?
 Default `TRUE`

-Parameters passed to polyester that we assigned different defaults to than in `simulate_experiment`:
+These parameters are passed to the polyester function `simulate_experiment` and have different defaults assigned in
+ASimulatoR:

   - `fold_changes` : Currently, ASimulatoR introduces random isoform
     switches.
 Those can be retraced in the sim\_tx\_info.txt file